golang/proposal/design/12914-monotonic.md

 over a 20-hour window in which the clock runs at 99.9986% speed (20 hours on that clock corresponds to 20 hours and one second in the real world).
-In 2011, hoped that the trend toward reliable, reset-free computer clocks would continue and that Go programs could safely use the system wall clock to measure elapsed times.
+In 2011, I hoped that the trend toward reliable, reset-free computer clocks would continue and that Go programs could safely use the system wall clock to measure elapsed times.
 I was wrong.